 You can choose to run your business as a Partnership / Sole Proprietorship, LLC, or Corporation.
 However, you are not protected from liability for accidents or other problems that may arise if you are in a partnership / sole proprietorship.
 You can read more about the advantages and disadvantages to all of these business entities in our blog post “LLC, Corporation, Partnership: What Kind of Business Is Right for Me?”
+There have been significant changes since we published this post, namely the institution of PLLCs.
+Click here for more up-to-date information.
 For this post, we will focus on the typically preferred methods, LLCs and Corporations.

 LLCs are formed under the Illinois Limited Liability Company Act.
 805 ILCS 180/.
 Professional Corporations are formed under the Illinois Professional Service Corporation Act.
 805 ILCS 10/.
 Both of these statutes have certain rules about what you can and cannot do in your business.
 For example, all of the business owners (and certain types of employees) have to be licensed clinical psychologists.
 805 ILCS 180/1-28; 805 ILCS 10/3.4.